 If you are worried that the technical aspect of song structure will hinder your creative freedom, don’t be.

-Here are opinions of more experts that agree that structure is essential for communicating ideas clearly in a song:
+Here are opinions of more songwriting experts that agree that song structure is essential for communicating ideas clearly in a song:

-Jason Blume, author of Six Steps to Songwriting Success, Revised Edition: The Comprehensive Guide to Writing and Marketing Hit Songs
+Jason Blume, author of Six Steps to Songwriting Success, writes:

 “Using song structures does not alter the message or the essence of our songs: rather, it helps us deliver our melodic and lyrical ideas to listeners, enabling them to more readily feel those feelings that we hope to evoke.”